 Fiscal development – building complex project budgets and shepherding the internal review process for proposal submission

-Dissemination and promotion – identifying appropriate venues and platforms for disseminating and promoting completed works
+Dissemination and promotion – identifying appropriate venues and platforms for disseminating and promoting artists’ research and creative scholarship

 Research consulting – conducting in-house, issues-based research to inform policy